 Think of five people you know – maybe the five closest people sitting near you in your office.
-Statistics say at least one of them has experienced or will experience, diagnosable mental health challenge of some kind, in varying degrees of severity, within the year.
+Statistics say at least one of them has experienced or will experience, diagnosable mental health challenge of some kind, in varying degrees of severity, within the year (NAMI).
 One in 25 adults in America live with a serious mental health condition that limits one or more major life activities, and many have more than one problem affecting them.

 As a wise co-worker likes to say, “Everyone has something.”
 And at some point, everyone does.
 And many people show up to work dealing with their “something” every day.

-For how prevalent mental health issues are, there is an enormous stigma attached to talking about them in the workplace.
+For how prevalent mental health issues are, especially now, there is an enormous stigma attached to talking about them in the workplace.
 The fear of repercussions, like loss of trust, being seen as unreliable, being judged negatively for what can’t be controlled, makes those of us who can hide our difficulties instead of seeking support.

 That’s a big problem.
 Nearly 60 percent of adults with a mental health condition didn’t receive mental health services in the previous year, and depression is the leading cause of disability worldwide.

-The financial losses add up quickly.
+Plus, the financial losses add up quickly.